20th September 2018

 Discoloured teeth that are dull, yellowish, or browning benefit from veneers because we can colour-match your cosmetic dentistry to your natural teeth.
 Tooth discolouration occurs through the use of some medications, ageing, and lifestyle habits, and sometimes teeth whitening treatment don’t penetrate as deeply as you need.
 This often the case for those patients who suffer with a ‘dead tooth’, which occurs when the tooth stops receiving blood flow and nerve signals.
 It turns a brown or grey colour, often beginning at the gum line and blending downwards.
 In this case, traditional whitening methods may not work, so a veneer will help camouflage the affected teeth into your natural smile.

-Repairing chipped teeth is another capability well within the reach of composite and veneers.
+Another capability well within the reach of composite and veneers.
 Whether through trauma, injury, or complete accident, a chipped tooth really hinders our smiles.
 They might not be medically problematic, though often sensitive to eating and biting, but they can make you feel self-conscious.
 A dental veneer will attach to the top of the tooth and mask the parts of it that are missing, creating the appearance of a whole tooth.
 On the other hand, dental composite can also be used to build this tooth back into a whole, filling the chipped area.

-The shape of teeth may not have formed how we’d like them.
+This may not have formed how we’d like them.
 For example, a common misshapen tooth that veneers mask is a ‘peg tooth’.
 Occurring mostly in the lateral incisors (those are the teeth neighbouring your two front upper teeth), they’re pointy and malformed and abnormal in size.
 They can be naturally too short or too small depending on how they develop, but veneers can help this.

 Veneers are a great part of the cosmetic dentistry family and they’re one of many advanced treatments that our staff at Lion Dental Centre in Stourbridge provide.
 When considering cosmetic dentistry, veneers, or any dentistry at all, always trust our professionals.
 Enquire online or call 01384 376336 today!